How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: EXPERIMENTS RESULTS

-To assess the vulnerability of modern behavior cloning algorithms to adversarial attacks, we conducted a comprehensive evaluation using offline (UAP) attack methods.
+To establish the worst-case vulnerability baseline under complete access to the pre-trained model, we first evaluate each modern BC algorithm under offline UAP attacks learned in a white-box setting, before studying black-box transferability.

-Our findings, as illustrated in Table \ref{table:UAP_attack_results} reveal significant vulnerabilities in the adversarial robustness of current algorithms when faced with perturbations in the observation space.
-Explicit BC algorithms are very susceptible to UAP attacks.
-This is evidenced by Task Success Rate in Lift (first column in Table \ref{table:UAP_attack_results}, dropping from unattacked 0.94 to only 0 under UAP attack for BC, We observe a similar trend across Push-T, Can, and Square as well.
-In contrast, algorithms employing iterative methods for action selection, such as IBC, exhibited relatively higher robustness in both Lift and Push-T , while DP displayed a high robustness to UAP attack in Push-T where its Task Success Rate drops from 0.89 when unattacked to 0.25 when attacked.
+Our findings, as illustrated in Table~\ref{table:UAP_attack_results}, reveal significant vulnerabilities in the adversarial robustness of current algorithms when faced with perturbations in the observation space.

+Classical explicit BC algorithms, such as Vanilla BC and LSTM-GMM exhibit high vulnerability to UAP attacks.
+This is evidenced by task success rate in Lift (first column in Table \ref{table:UAP_attack_results}) dropping from unattacked rate of 0.97 to 0.07 under UAP attack for Vanilla BC and from 0.95 to 0 for LSTM-GMM.
+We observe a similar trend across Can, and Square as well.
+In contrast, algorithms employing iterative methods for action selection, such as IBC, exhibited relatively higher robustness in Lift.
+However, since IBC has lower unattacked task performance in Can and Square as compared to other algorithms in these tasks, it shows more robustness and exhibits almost similar performance under UAP attacks too.
 We conjecture that this enhanced resilience of implicit algorithms can be attributed to the inherent stochasticity in their action selection processes during inference.

 It is important to note that the effectiveness of these attacks varies depending on the complexity of the task environment.
+In more challenging environments such as \textit{Can} and \textit{Square}, universal adversarial perturbations reduce task success rates by over 90 \% across all algorithms, indicating severe vulnerability.
 For instance, the Lift environment allows for a larger margin of error, making it more forgiving to substantial perturbations in actions.
-However, as task complexity increases, we observe a dramatic reduction in the robot task success rates {(increase in attack success rates)} across all algorithms.
-Mandelkar et al.~\cite{Mandlekar2021WhatMI} categorized the difficulty of the tasks with \textit{Lift} being the easiest, \textit{Can} being harder than \textit{Lift}, and \textit{Square} being harder than \textit{Can}.
-As we increase the complexity of the task, we notice an increase in the efficacy of the adversarial attacks.
+However, as task complexity increases, we observe a dramatic reduction in the robot task success rates (i.e., increase in attack success rates) across all algorithms.
+Mandlekar et al.~\cite{Mandlekar2021WhatMI} categorized the difficulty of the tasks with \textit{Lift} being the easiest, \textit{Can} being harder than \textit{Lift}, and \textit{Square} being harder than \textit{Can}.